-Palazzo Morelli is one of the most popular destinations for visitors for the remarkable example of Baroque architecture of the building.
+Palazzo Morelli is one of the most popular destinations for visitors due to the building's remarkable example of Apulian Baroque architecture.

-The portal of the palace bears the noble coat of arms of the Morelli family, depicted in an elephant that supports a tower, and is surrounded by sculptures, works and precious architecture of Baroque art.
+The portal of the building bears the noble coat of arms of the Morelli family, depicted in an elephant supporting a tower, and is surrounded by sculptures, works and highly prized architecture of Baroque art.

 Balconies, balustrades, mirrors, arches enriched with moldings and masks with a mocking grin enrich the facade and the entrance hall of the building.

-All the Baroque art of the building and of the interiors is available to the visitor who wants to travel in time in the Apulian Baroque art.
+All the baroque art of the palace and of the interiors is available to the visitor who wants to travel through time in the Apulian baroque art.

 Town Hall and Civic Tower

-The old town hall, dominated by the Civic Tower, in the center dates back to the 18th century.
-Today it houses the Civic Library but once it housed the municipal hall and a university.
+The old Palazzo Comunale, built in the 18th century, is an imposing and majestic building dominated by the Civic Tower, with a white stone facade and windows decorated with Baroque-style arches.
+Today it houses the Civic Library but once it housed the municipal hall and the university.

-The structure was subsequently modified to such an extent, with the enlargement of the building to occupy part of Via Maggiore, in the stretch that led from Porta Napoli to the Mother Church.
+The structure was later modified to such an extent, with the expansion of the building to occupy part of Via Maggiore, in the stretch that led from Porta Napoli to the Mother Church.